 “Yeah, it’s Dylan, ‘Great White Hope’, I think.”

-Burkhard smiled and gave a single nod.
+Burkhardt smiled and gave a single nod.
 He moved over to a corner, to the Classical section that Richard hadn’t seen, and pulled out a record with a dark sleeve, showing a wooden Crucifix.

 “Good answer, but not right.
-This.
-Miserere Mei by Allegri.
+This: ‘Miserere Mei’ by Allegri.
 Do you know the story ?”

 “It was kept by The Vatican.
 One of the Pope’s thought it was so beautiful, that it mustn’t be allowed to leave Rome.
 Not only that, it was only to be played in the Sistine Chapel, only at Easter.
 One year, a young man was able to hear it, maybe once, possibly twice, but certainly no more than that.
 He went straight to his room and wrote it out, note by note, from memory.
 The boy’s name was Wolfgang Amadeus Mozart.
-He could have been facing excommunication from the Church, but the new Pope was so impressed by his talent, that he permitted it.
+He was facing excommunication from the Church, but the new Pope was so impressed by his talent, that he permitted it.
 And if Mozart hadn’t been there, in Rome, at the time, maybe we wouldn’t be able to listen to it today.”

 “I like to think that the arrow continues, that other bands can get a little of that creativeness and inspiration and, who knows, maybe again, we will have a Golden Age of classic after classic, after classic.”